indexdata/localindices/doc/mike-notes.md

 Development system on a Mac
 ---------------------------

-Here is a brief guide to getting a development system running on a Mac.
-You will need to install and start Tomcat:
+Much of this is the same as on Linux.
+First, though, you will need to install and start Tomcat:

     $ brew install tomcat
     $ cd /usr/local/opt/tomcat/libexec/bin//usr/local/opt/tomcat/libexec/bin/